Joshwaamein/linux-refresh/README.md

+## Systems Engineer Study

+    Systems Engineering (also known as Infrastructure Engineering, Operations Engineering, or DevOps) is a challenging but rewarding career path.
+Because Systems Engineering draws from a wide variety of smaller topics, it can be hard to know where to start and in what order to begin.
+This resource is intended to give you a sketch of some of the learning-paths that that can lead you to a career in Systems Engineering.

 ## linux-refresh

 Command line tools in Linux are all file based.
 Essential commands are found in the bin (binaries) directory on /bin.
 Super user commands are in /sbin.

+## Linux
     Important Linux Commands List:

         ##File Commands: